MattGet/Unity-Development-Workshop/Fireworks Workshop/Assets/Mods/FM-MP/ReadMe.md

 and API requests or local files, video can be up to 4k resolution and .mp4 or .webm file formats.
 The GUI supports play, pause, stop, loop, and scrubbing

-This project was created for educational purposes only and is not meant to be used in an commercial applications
+This project was created for educational purposes only and is not meant to be used in any commercial applications

 The Main Script is called "StartVideo.cs" which is the script that fetches video for playback